 - Faculty visits (one or two a semester)

 Mayo's system of evaluation provides students and faculty with a comprehensive look at individual performance.
-This allows faculty and administrative staff to direct students who are experiencing academic difficulty to the appropriate support resources, including tutoring programs and counseling opportunities.
 The Integrated Scheduling and Evaluation System is the evaluation tool utilized for assessment.
+This evaluation is sent electronically to the faculty at the home university at the end of each rotation.

 Mayo School of Health Sciences is committed to developing and maintaining the best education programs.
 The curriculum and other aspects of this program are assessed constantly and changed as necessary to ensure the highest quality training.